lap-doan/Eye-Tracker-Research/README.md

 # How to use

 Run the calibration process on iViewRED first.
 Then run eye_track.py.
-If eye_track.py does not run, make sure that directkeys.py and iViewXAPI.dll are in the same directory.
+If eye_track.py does not run, make sure that directkeys.py and the appropriate iViewXAPI.dll file are in the same directory.
 When eye_track.py is run, it will display a message stating "Tracking gaze in [number] seconds..."

 # Customizable Constants: